PwC owns up to Oscars flub

 As an additional safety measure, Ruiz and Cullinan memorize the names of the winners.
 This is so they can be quick to respond in case the wrong name is read or share the winner with presenters in case something happens to the envelopes.

 A 2013 Vanity Fair story recalled a time when Sharon Stone and Quincy Jones were tasked with presenting two awards back-to-back but accidentally gave the second envelope to the first winner.
-The PwC accountant on hand was able to whisper the winner to Jones off stage.
+The PwC representative on hand was able to whisper the winner to Jones off stage.

 It has not been said why the team from "La La Land" had so much time to speak on stage before being told the news of their loss.
 Three "La La Land" producers spoke before the error was fixed.